RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 ![**Control of MscL expression and calculation of channel copy number.** (A) Schematic view of the expression modifications performed in this work.
-The beginning portion of the native *mscL* sequence is shown with the Shine-Dalgarno sequence, spacer region, and start codo  n shaded in red, green, and blue, respectively.
+The beginning portion of the native *mscL* sequence is shown with the Shine-Dalgarno sequence, spacer region, and start codon shaded in red, green, and blue, respectively.
 The Shine-Dalgarno sequence was modified through the Salis lab Ribosomal Binding Strength calculator [@espahborujeni2014;
 @salis2009].
 The wild-type sequence (MLG910) is shown in black with mutations